What are Retinal Diseases and Conditions?

-What Retinal Diseases and Conditions does VitreoRetinal Surgery, PA treat?
+What Retinal Diseases and Conditions does VitreoRetinal Surgery, PLLC treat?

-Our Physicians of VitreoRetinal Surgery, PA offer treatments for a variety of diseases and conditions, including (but not limited to):
+The Physicians of VitreoRetinal Surgery, PLLC offer treatments for a variety of diseases and conditions, including (but not limited to):

 Anyone who experiences symptoms of retinal disease should schedule a comprehensive eye exam with an experienced retinal specialist.
 Common symptoms of retinal diseases include:

 - Loss of peripheral (side) vision

 - Flashing lights